If you clicked on this article to read, you are probably thinking about selling your artwork but just don’t know how to

 To see my page on Imagekind, click here.

-They do it all for you – but do take a commission though.
+They do it all for you, but they do take a commission.
 And some say you have to sell a lot to make good money.
 So, keep that in mind.

 Etsy or EBay